CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone2.md

 `fluxion_node.py` contains the definitions for the core `Fluxion` class, the unary (`Unop`) and binary (`Binop`) operator abstract classes, and all classes that implement the operators, e.g. `Addition`, `Multiplication`.
 (These classes are discussed further under the *Implementation Details* section, below).
 The abstract `DifferentiableFunction` and `DifferentiableInnerFunction` classes, as well as static objects that implement specific elementary functions, are found in `elementary_functions.py`.

 #### Package tests
 All tests are located in the directory *fluxions/test*.
 There are two primary test suites.
-To run all of these tests, simply navigate to the root package directory and execute:
+To run all of these tests using pytest, simply navigate to the root package directory and execute:

 ```console
 pytest fluxions/